The province of Ordu is like the gate of the Eastern Black Sea Region.

 Ordu cuisine culture has mostly evolved according to the geographical features of the city.

 On the long and clean shores of Ordu, you can enjoy the magnificent view of mother nature while sipping your tea accompanied by the freshness of the sea carried by the breeze blowing from the Black Sea at sunrise.

 As is the case throughout the Black Sea, the plateaus of Ordu generally host many festivals in the spring and summer months.

 10 vibes for Ordu

-During the wee hours, ride a bicycle on the 12 km cycling track and walking path on the Ordu coast, go for a walk, and when you get tired, relax while drinking your coffee at the facilities along the beach…
+During the wee hours, ride a bicycle on the 12 km cycling track and walking path on the Ordu coastline, go for a walk, and when you get tired, relax while drinking your coffee at a cafe along the beach.